TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/correctionjs.md

 ## getContracts()

 **Description:** Utilizes the *interactWithAPI()* method to pull all available contract numbers (That is, all the folder names in the *Submission* folder).
-The API will return an array of objects: we need to specifcally extract the title.
-Used to autopopulate the dropdown `dd.GI.contractNo`
+The API will return an array of objects: we need to specifically extract the title.
+Used to auto-populate the dropdown `dd.GI.contractNo`

 **Parameters:** null

 **Returns:**
 - @returns {Array}: When the promise is resolved, will loop and extract the titles of all the objects returned.
-WIll return an array of folder names.
+Will return an array of folder names.

 ## getSubcontractors()

 **Description:** Utilizes the *interactWithAPI()* method to pull all available subcontractors, given a selected contract number.
 (That is, all the file names in the [ContractNumber] folder).
-The API will return an array of objects: we need to specifcally extract the title.
-Used to autopopulate the dropdown `dd.GI.subcontractorName`
+The API will return an array of objects: we need to specifically extract the title.
+Used to auto-populate the dropdown `dd.GI.subcontractorName`

 **Parameters:** null

 **Returns:**
 - @returns {Array}: When the promise is resolved, will loop and extract the titles of all the objects returned.
-WIll return an array of file names.
+Will return an array of file names.

 ## submitData()